sidesch/lab-tree-traversal-maven/README.md

 *
 *

-This code may be found at <URL>.
+This code may be found at <https://github.com/sidesch/lab-tree-traversal-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/lab-tree-traversal-maven>.